quantumx-apps/filebrowserDocs/content/en/docs/Access Control/access-control-overview.md

 title: "Access Control Overview"
 description: "How access control rules work in FileBrowser Quantum"
 icon: "security"
-weight: 1
 ---

 # File Browser Access Control Rules

-> [!NOTE]
+{{% alert context="info" %}}
-> Access rules do not apply to shares.
+Access rules do not apply to shares.
+{{% /alert %}}

 This document explains how access control rules work in FileBrowser Quantum, including how rules are inherited and how they can be overridden.

-> [!WARNING]
+{{% alert context="warning" %}}
-> FileBrowser Quantum access rules differ entirely from those in the original FileBrowser, and the rules do not carry over and need to be recreated if migrating from the OG filebrowser.
+FileBrowser Quantum access rules differ entirely from those in the original FileBrowser, and the rules do not carry over and need to be recreated if migrating from the OG filebrowser.
+{{% /alert %}}

 ## Source default behavior